vb-pogribnyi/OpenCircle/Open Circle.md

 	...
 ```

 This gives us a circle that is open in 20% of its length.
-Notice that if we change the number of points for the core image:
+Note that if we change the number of points for the core image:

 ```python
 n_circle_pts = 350